So you’ve been named a liquidator in a will – what next?

 If you know ahead of time that you’ve been named as liquidator, it’s usually helpful to speak with them to make sure you understand their wishes .
 As well, make sure to ask them where you can find a copy of their will when the time comes.

-Depending on whether the testator has a Notarial will* or a will in front of witnesses, you may need to look in different ways.
+Depending on whether the testator has a notarial will or a will in front of witnesses, you may need to look in different ways.

 What Are The Duties And Responsibilities Of A Liquidator?